 - Another broker if we are not able to arrange finance for you.

 - Enable us to pass your details to another company in the future with a view to them offering you products or services they feel may be of interest to you.

-- Permit access to your information by any regulatory authority where required by law and to ensure that we are complying with all regulatory requirements when processing your data.
+- Permit access to your information by any regulatory authority where required by law (consent not required) and to ensure that we are complying with all regulatory requirements when processing your data.

 - Other legal authorities if required by law.

 - Contact you in the future to offer you products or services that we feel may be of interest to you, if you have given us your explicit consent.

 We may keep your information for several years to fulfil regulatory requirements, such as to enable us to deal with complaints.
 We will not contact you for marketing purposes, unless you have given us your explicit consent.
 If you have previously given us consent and wish to withdraw this, you can do so at any time by contacting us.
 We have a duty to keep the personal information which we hold about you up to date and accurate and secure from misuse or accidental loss or damage.

 Lenders will use the information obtained in the credit reference searches to help them assess the application and they may use the result of any search in a credit scoring system.

 The lender may check your details with the credit reference agency or with other agencies to satisfy itself that all the details on the application are true, and that the application has been really made by you.
 If it suspects information is false or inaccurate it may report it to a fraud prevention agency.